alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * Use palm key + something for one action (because it is really quick to tap) but not something in your flow of typing like an altgr (because the position of your hands are not well positioned).
 * Don't map Left Palm with a launcher or something similar because you will use a lot and sometimes for editing and sometime you will tap it by accident (you tapped and untapped quickly because you changed what you want to do).
 * You can customize shortcuts in a terminal in order not to have emacs, but depending of your terminals, the ways how the caracters are typed are really different, use showkeys -a to understand how you terminal understand what you type, it can be really different between the terminals.

+## Some others ideos not tested
+* Having a layout for tmux, I'm not a heavy user of tmux but clearly, if your are, create a layout for that makes sense and easy to do.

 # Conclusion
 I really think customizing my layout help me to be more productive on the different common tasks notably when I'm programming (reading or writing code).
 I wrote this because I want to share my feedbacks and I hope some of my ideas can be useful for some other people.